foam-framework/foam/tutorial/1-concepts.md

 });
 {% endhighlight %}

-This defines a new model `Point3D` that extends `Point`.
+This defines a new class `Point3D` that extends `Point`.
 It inherits all the properties (`x` and `y`) of `Point`, and adds a new one, `z`.
 It would inherit the method `scale` too, but instead overrides it.